dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## GS Options {#GSoptions}

-The Client can get the metadata for the GS by doing an HTTP OPTIONS of the corresponding GS URI.
+The GC can get the metadata for the GS by doing an HTTP OPTIONS of the corresponding GS URI.
 This is the only API where the GS MAY respond to an unauthenticated request.

 The GS MUST respond with the the following JSON document:

 + **uri** - the GS URI.

-+ **client_authentication** - a JSON array of the Client Authentication mechanisms supported by the GS
++ **client_authentication** - a JSON array of the GC Authentication mechanisms supported by the GS

 + **interactions** - a JSON array of the interaction modes supported by the GS.

-+ **authorization** - an object containing the authorizations the Client may request from the GS, if any.
++ **access** - an object containing the access the GC may request from the GS, if any.

     + Details TBD

-+ **claims** - an object containing the identity claims the Client may request from the GS, if any, and what public keys the claims will be signed with.
++ **claims** - an object containing the identity claims the GC may request from the GS, if any, and what public keys the claims will be signed with.

     + Details TBD